Seven Steps To Effective Library Research

 STEP 3: FIND BACKGROUND INFORMATION

-Begin your search with printed or online encyclopedias such as Britannica Online, using the key words and related words that you identified as search terms in Steps 1 and 2.
+Begin your search with printed or online encyclopedias (such as Credo Reference), using the key words and related words that you identified as search terms in Steps 1 and 2.
 Articles in encyclopedias and similar sources will help you refine your topic.
 Note any relevant references to books, articles, and other information in the bibliographies at the end of the encyclopedia articles.
 You may want to use them in your research.

 STEP 4: USE ONLINE CATALOG TO FIND BOOKS

-Using words that describe your topic (Identified in Steps 1 & 2 above), do a Title Keyword search to find books relevant to your topic in the library's online catalog.
-Once you find appropriate materials, note the citation (author, title, etc.), call number, location, and circulation status of the book.
+Using words that describe your topic (Identified in Steps 1 & 2 above), do a Title Keyword search to find books, articles, ebooks, and multimedia resources relevant to your topic in the library's online catalog.
+Once you find appropriate materials, copy the citation for the item, and for a physical book note the call number, location, and circulation status of the book.

 STEP 5: USE RESEARCH DATABASES TO FIND JOURNAL ARTICLES

-Consult a research database like Academic Search Premier to find articles on your topic.
+Consult a research database (for example, Academic Search Complete) to find articles on your topic.
+You can also search all library databases simultanously using the library's online catalog.
 Some search results will include the full text of the article.
 If the full text is not included, please use Journal Finder to see if the full text is available in the library or in another research database.

 If the full text is not available, you may wish to use the library's InterLibrary Loan Service to borrow books or obtain copies of articles not available at ECSU.